Provisional OSGi API Policy

 All Felix provisional API exported from bundles should be exported with a mandatory attribute of

 The first goal of this policy is to completely avoid using provisional OSGi API in released Felix projects given the potential confusion and questions by doing so.
 The second goal is to make the existence of any released Felix provisional API completely obvious to downstream users and make it difficult for them to use it unknowingly.
 However, any such release is likely to involve numerous problems such as incorrect semantic versioning or version mismatch between the provisional and eventual OSGi release and bundle version inflation if the Felix provisional api is removed after the OSGi API is released.

 Export-Package statement would look something like this:

-When working with new specifications, this will likely result in parallel package structures between the provisional OSGi and Felix APIs.
+When working with new OSGi specifications, constructing a Felix provisional API will likely result in parallel package structures between the provisional OSGi and Felix APIs.
 When working with existing specifications, it may be necessary to create extensions to existing OSGi interfaces in the Felix package namespace.